KanikaDawar/sys6018-final-project/README.md

 ### Methods
 ● Random Forest, K-Nearest Neighbors and Support Vector Machine for classification of the accident severity level.
-● Time Series Modeling for total fatal crashes prediction.
+<br />● Time Series Modeling for total fatal crashes prediction.
-● Mostly only Exploratory Data Analysis has been done on traffic data and so there are not enough resources to tell if any of the above methods have been applied to make predictions.
+<br />● Mostly only Exploratory Data Analysis has been done on traffic data and so there are not enough
+resources to tell if any of the above methods have been applied to make predictions.
 We aim to explore all the methods learnt in class and pick the method with the best outcome.

 ### Evaluation Setup
 ● Using Random Forest we perform feature selection and identify the most important variables that contribute to higher numbers of fatalities.
-● Using time series forecasting, we will predict the number of fatal crashes annually and compare the result for 2018 when the FARS data is released.
+<br />● Using time series forecasting, we will predict the number of fatal crashes annually and compare the
+result for 2018 when the FARS data is released.
-● We will use cross-validation to check for misclassification error while predicting accident severity (ROC curves, TPR and FPR trade-off).
+<br />● We will use cross-validation to check for misclassification error while predicting accident severity (ROC
+curves, TPR and FPR trade-off).
-● Ideally, we would have liked to classify severity into an extra level - a non-severe accident, but dataset does not have that level because measurement by FARS is only for fatal accidents.
+<br />● Ideally, we would have liked to classify severity into an extra level - a non-severe accident, but dataset
+does not have that level because measurement by FARS is only for fatal accidents.
-● Given that all methods work with minimal error, the models should be good predictors of the outcome and, serve our initial intentions of contributing to understanding the factors leading to fatal crashes.
+<br />● Given that all methods work with minimal error, the models should be good predictors of the outcome
+and, serve our initial intentions of contributing to understanding the factors leading to fatal crashes.

 ## 5. Approach and Results